-A. No. Much of the energy in a traditional kettle is wasted because of poor insulation, in the water converted to steam before it switches off, and in the excess water which is heated and left in the kettle but not used.
-Because the inner chamber of the SuperKettle is insulated, most of the energy goes into the water, and no steam is produced, and very little energy is needed to keep it warm.
-It is estimated that maintaining the water temperature costs less than 10 pence per day (depending on electricity tariffs).
+A. No. Energy in a traditional kettle is wasted because of things like poor insulation, water converted to steam before it switches off, and in the excess water which is heated and left in the kettle but not used.
+Because the SuperKettle has a double skin to provide an insulation layer, most of the energy goes into the water, and no steam is produced, and very little energy is needed to continue to keep it warm.
+It is estimated that maintaining the water temperature costs less than 13 pence per day (depending on electricity tariffs).
 But this is not all ‘new’ cost to you, because remember that you are probably heating more water than you need every time you boil your ordinary kettle and then letting it cool, whereas the SuperKettle retains most of the energy used.
 And during times when you are heating your house, the energy simply contributes an amount, albeit small, to your background heating requirement and offsets a bit of your central heating bill.

 Q. Is it safe to leave switched on all the time?

 A. The SuperKettle is designed to be permanently on.
 It automatically switches to high power when topped up with cold water, and then to low power once the correct temperature is reached.
 However, if you going to be away or on holiday for more than a day, the SuperKettle should be unplugged.

 Q. Why is the SuperKettle safer than an ordinary kettle?